TristanSmeets/Render-Engine/README.md

 # Render-Engine

 ![](https://raw.githubusercontent.com/TristanSmeets/Render-Engine/develop/Images/thumb.jpg)

-As part of a university semester, where I could focus on developing a skill set of my choice, I made a OpenGL 3D renderer to work on my C++ and OpenGL skills.
+Originally a part of a university semester where I focussed on learning more about C++ and OpenGL.
+I'm currently working on refactoring the render engine into a game engine.

+Currently plans:
+- ~~Refactoring Shader class.~~
+- Refactor post processing shaders into 1 shader.
+- Rework mesh loading.
+- Rework texture loading.
+- More rendering clean up.
+- Add ECS structure.

 ### Demo Video
+This is a demo video of the render engine at the end of the university semester.
 [Youtube](https://youtu.be/ufwLdmk4k64)

 ### Basic Information